barbarafgpinho/PortoAutumnSchool2022Practice5/markdown/src/taskbook/configuredatabase.md

 # Configuring a Database

-Follow these instructions to properly configure your database.

 **Note:** In this instance, the technical writer knows nothing about his subject.

 1. Read the product documentation.
 It will tell you what options are available.